idraakk/IIT_Madras_DevAssignments/README.md

 - `contact.html`
 - `resume.html`
 - Images for the personal page

-Stay tuned for more weekly assignments showcasing advanced web development techniques.
-Feel free to reach out with any questions or feedback!

 # Week 3: Python Scripting, HTML Generation, and Data Visualization